Juana Inés de la Cruz: Music

-Besides poetry and philosophy, Sor Juana was interested in science, mathematics and music.
-The latter represents an important aspect, not only because musicality was an intrinsic part of the poetry of the time but also for the fact that she devoted a significant portion of her studies to the theory of instrumental tuning that, especially in the Baroque period, had reached a point of critical importance.
-So involved was Sor Juana in the study of music, that she wrote a treatise called El Caracol (which is lost now) that sought to simplify musical notation and solve the problems that Pythagorean tuning suffered.
+Besides poetry and philosophy, Sor Juana was interested in science, mathematics, and music.
+The latter is important, not only because musicality was an intrinsic part of the poetry of the time but also because she devoted a significant portion of her studies to the theory of instrumental tuning that, especially in the Baroque period, had reached critical importance.
+So involved was Sor Juana in the study of music that she wrote a treatise called El Caracol (now lost) that sought to simplify musical notation and solve the problems that Pythagorean tuning suffered from.

 In the writings of Juana Inés, it is possible to detect the importance of sound.
 We can observe this in two ways.
-First of all, the analysis of music and the study of musical temperament appears in several of her poems.
+First, the analysis of music and the study of musical temperament appear in several of her poems.
 For instance, in the following poem, Sor Juana delves into the natural notes and the accidentals of musical notation: